uccser/cs-field-guide/text/chapters/en-coding-compression.md

 .. xtcb  Project
 ..
 Students should try an algorithm [zip, gzip etc.] on several different text files, image files, sound files, and video files.
 ..
 What would happen if text compression was lossy?
-(I think this should be a part of their merit discussion)
+(I think this should be a part of their merit discussion) {comment end}

-{comment end}

-{teacher}
+{panel type="teacher-note" summary="Unplugged activity on Ziv-Lempel approach"}
 The [CS Unplugged site has activities and information about the Ziv-Lempel approach](http://csunplugged.org/text-compression), and the ["Computing Science Inside" site also has an activity based on this method](http://csi.dcs.gla.ac.uk/workshop-view.php?workshopID=1) The CS4FN site discusses [a related approach which is a little simpler, but not so useful in practice](http://www.cs4fn.org/internet/crushed.php).

-{teacher end}
+{panel end}

-{curiosity}

-**Curiosity**
+{panel type="curiosity" summary="ZL or LZ compression?"}
 The method we have described here is named “Ziv-Lempel” compression after Jacob Ziv and Abraham Lempel, the two computer scientists who invented it in the 1970s.
 Unfortunately someone mixed up the order of their names when they wrote an article about it, and called it “LZ” compression instead of “ZL” compression.
 So many people copied the mistake that Ziv and Lempel’s method is now usually called “LZ compression”!

-{curiosity end}
+{panel end}

 ## Audio compression

 One of the most widely used methods for compressing music is MP3, which is actually from a video compression standard.
 The Motion Picture Expert Group (MPEG) was a consortium of companies and researchers that got together to agree on a standard so that people could easily play the same videos on different brands of equipment (especially from DVD).
 The very first version of their standard (called MPEG 1) had three methods of storing the sound track (layer 1, 2 and 3).
 One of those methods (MPEG 1 layer 3) became very popular for compressing music, and was abbreviated to MP3.

 {comment}
 .. curiosity xtcb (to write later) MP4 usually refers to the video compression system, MPEG-4 Part 14, although the Apple AAC compression method is based on the audio compression that is associated with MPEG-4.
 {comment end}

 Most other audio compression methods use a similar approach to the MP3 method, although some offer better quality for the same amount of storage (or less storage for the same quality).